bruteforceboy/IOI-Solutions/README.md

 # IOI-Solutions
-My solutions to a few IOI tasks
+My solutions to a few IOI(International Olympida in Informatics) tasks I participated a few times :)
+Please send me an e-mail if you find anything wrong with any of the solutions Thanks.